 Surveillance is another way to gather evidence.
 In fact, we probably view it as the best way to get evidence about a person.
 You never truly know someone until you follow him or her.
 Traditionally, surveillance was conducted in personal injury insurance claims and in infidelity investigations, but these days there are many reasons to conduct surveillance.

 Locating people and conducting surveillance is just the tip of the iceberg as far as the services we provide.
-We encourage anyone with a need to gather evidence to approach us for a free consultation to determine whether we can help.
+We encourage anyone with a need to gather evidence to contact us by phone or email for a free consultation to determine whether we can help.

 If you would like to speak to a private investigator today, click on the link: Private Investigators, Sydney